-The Urban Development Sub-region is more than double the size of present-day Fort McMurray.
-Committing this large region allows the Government of Alberta to sell Crown land to the Regional Municipality of Wood Buffalo to ensure sustainable growth and coordinated long-term planning between the municipality and the province.
+On July 25, 2013, the Alberta Government announced an Urban Development Sub-region (UDSR) of more than 55,000 acres of Crown land for urban expansion in Fort McMurray.
+Committing this large region allows the Government of Alberta to sell Crown land to the Regional Municipality of Wood Buffalo (RMWB) to ensure sustainable growth and coordinated long-term planning between the municipality and the province.

-Leases in the Urban Development Sub-region not compatible with urban development, which includes all oil sands leases and incompatible surface dispositions, will be cancelled to make room for municipal expansion.
+Leases in the Urban Development Sub-region not compatible with urban development, which includes all oil sands leases and incompatible surface dispositions, will be cancelled.
 Lessees will be compensated in accordance with existing legislation.
-An information letter has been sent to surface and subsurface lease holders.

-The need to address this growth was identified by the Alberta Government in the Lower Athabasca Regional Plan (2012), the Comprehensive Regional Infrastructure Sustainability Plan (CRISP) for the Athabasca Oil Sands Area (2011) and Responsible Actions: A plan for Alberta’s Oils Sands (2009), Alberta's 20-year strategic plan for the oil sands.
+The need to address future growth was identified by the Alberta Government in the Lower Athabasca Regional Plan (2012), the Comprehensive Regional Infrastructure Sustainability Plan (CRISP) for the Athabasca Oil Sands Area (2011) and Responsible Actions: A plan for Alberta’s Oil Sands (2009).